weidwonder/async-iter/README.md

 # AsyncIter (0.1.1)

 A async function tool supporting threading and gevent.
-You can easily make the group of functions run in the same time without worry about thread exceed maximum.
+You can easily make a group of functions run in the same time without worrying about thread maximum exceed.

 # Installation